Do you have trouble forgiving certain situations, circumstances and actions that have happened in the past?

-Which means yes, we live in world with a mind, but the more we bring a higher state of consciousness into our world, then more enjoyable it will be.
+Which means, yes, we live in world with a mind, but the more we bring a higher state of consciousness into our world, then the more enjoyable it will be.

-You are labeling the moment as a situation when it reality it is not.
+You are labeling the moment as a situation when in reality, it is not.